-General instructions for computing the apportionment ratio and apportioned and allocated income are listed on Page 5.
-If the business income of the corporation is derived from Georgia sources, from property owned or business done within the State, and derived in part from property owned or business done outside the State, the tax is imposed only on that portion of the business income which is reasonably attributable to Georgia sources and property owned and business done within the State, to be determined as follows:
+The tax imposed by Georgia law applies to the entire net income as previously defined, received by every corporation, foreign or domestic, that owns property in this state, does business in this State, or derives income from sources in this state.
+Every such corporation shall be deemed to be doing business in this State if engaged within this State in any activities or transactions for the purpose of financial profit or gain; whether or not such corporation is registered to do business in this State; whether or not it maintains an office or place of business within this State; whether or not any such activity or transaction is connected with interstate or foreign commerce.
+If the business income of the corporation is derived in part from Georgia sources, from property owned or business done within this State, and derived in part from property owned or business done outside the State, the tax is imposed only on that portion of the business income which is reasonably attributable to Georgia sources and property owned and business done within the State, to be determined as follows:

 (1) Interest received on bonds held for investment and income received from other intangible property held for investment are not subject to apportionment.
 Rentals received from real estate held purely for investment purposes and not used in the operation of the business are also not subject to apportionment.
 All expenses connected with the interest and rentals from such investments are likewise not subject to apportionment but must be applied against the investment income.
-The net investment income from intangible property shall be allocated to Georgia if the situs of the corporation is in Georgia or the intangible property was acquired as income from property held in Georgia, or as a result of business done in Georgia.
-The net investment income from tangible property in Georgia shall be allocated to Georgia.
+The net investment income from intangible property shall be allocated to Georgia if the situs of the corporation is in Georgia or the intangible property was acquired as income from property held in Georgia, or as a result of business done in Georgia shall be allocated to Georgia.

-(2) Gain from the sale of tangible or intangible property not held, owned, or used in connection with the trade or business of the corporation nor for sale in the regular course of business, shall be allocated to the State if the property held is real or tangible personal property situated in the State, or intangible property having an actual situs or a business situs within the State.
-Otherwise, such gain shall be allocated without the State.
+(2) Gains from the sale of tangible or intangible property not held, owned or used in connection with the trade or business of the corporation, nor for sale in the regular course of business shall be allocated to the State if the property held is real or tangible personal property situated in the State, or intangible property having an actual situs or a business situs within the State.
+Otherwise, such gains shall be allocated outside the State.